ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/debugging.md

 - [Wiki - Using Heaptrc in FPC](https://wiki.freepascal.org/heaptrc)
 - [Wiki - Using LeakView in Lazarus](https://wiki.freepascal.org/leakview)

-### Detecting heap memory leak in Lazarus
+### Detecting heap memory leaks in Lazarus

-#### 1. Enable HeapTrc in Lazarus
+**1. Enable HeapTrc in Lazarus**

-1. First, go to `Project | Project Options ...`
+First, go to `Project | Project Options ...`

-2. In the Options window find `Compiler Options | Debugging`, then enable the following switches.
+In the Options window find `Compiler Options | Debugging`, then enable the following switches.

 - **[Mandatory]** `Use Heaptrc unit (check for mem-leaks) (-gh)`
 - **[Optional]** `Display line numbers in run-time errors backtraces (-gl)`

+Click the image below to expand the view.

 ![Project options window](../../assets/use-heaptrc-unit-check-mem-leaks.png)

-#### 2. Save leaks report to a file
+**2. Save leaks report to a file**

 Simply use [`SetHeapTraceOutput`](https://www.freepascal.org/docs-html/rtl/heaptrc/setheaptraceoutput.html) to redirect heap trace report to a file.

 Here is an example.

 1. Define a `DEBUG` symbol.
-We contain the heap trace report only in debug builds.
+We contain the heap trace report only for debug builds.
 Line 7.

       - FYI, the `{$DEFINE}` directive has a command-line equivalent, `-d`.
 For example, `-dNAME`